If you speak to any financial planners or so-called experts on the matter, they’ll probably say, “Yes, pay off your mortgage before you retire.”

 Carrying a Mortgage Into Retirement

-- Because you’ll be on a fixed income
+- The rationale is that you’ll be on a fixed income with reduced cash flow

 There’s also the fear of losing your home because you can’t keep up with mortgage payments, the last thing any older retired individual would want to deal with.